VMware ESXi: BIG-IP VE User’s Guide¶

 Turn off LRO or GRO¶

-Although there are a number of ways to turn off LRO, the most reliable way is to connect to the virtual machine and use the ethtool utility.
+Although there are multiple ways to turn off LRO, the most reliable way is to connect to the virtual machine and use the ethtool utility.

 Use an SSH tool to access the BIG-IP VE TMSH utility.